 - For the moment, the remarkable Rosary Pea appears to have a stable population.
 Further, this fortunate situation seems to hold true throughout the entirety of its native range.
 As a result, the IUCN currently has no listing for it.

 - Nevertheless, the lovely but dangerous plant likely faces several threats to its continued existence.
 Like many species today, these likely include the danger of habitat loss.
 But its greatest threat most likely consists of climate change.

 Rosary Pea Physical Description

-Rosary Pea Distribution, Habitat, and History
+Rosary Pea Distribution, Habitat, and Ecology

-In these regions, people generally consider it an invasive species.
-It has proven extremely adaptable, and difficult to eradicate in these areas.
-Their roots grow extremely deep and nearly impossible to remove.
-In fact, burning (intentional or otherwise) actually encourages it to grow.
+That’s true because it has proven to be extremely adaptable, and difficult to eradicate in these areas.
+This occurs partly because its roots grow extremely deep and nearly impossible to remove.
+In fact, burning, intentional or otherwise, actually encourages it to grow.